Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 and functions operating on this type (using the same example, function for initialising empty list, destroying list, inserting into this list and removing value from it, etc.).
-Once you have spoted this coding pattern, it sounds reasonable to formalise it so that you don't always have to rewrite it by hand, each time.
+Once you have spotted this coding pattern, it sounds reasonable to formalise it so that you don't always have to rewrite it by hand, each time.
 Indeed, this is the best way to involve : spot a pattern that people do mechanically, and automatise it.